Small switches called transistors are found in almost every electronic device.

 The activated transistor triggers the relay causing it to switch ON.

-Ensures that the high voltage back electromotive force EMF generated when the relay coil is switched off is shorted through the diode.
+Ensures that the high voltage back electromotive force EMF generated when the relay coil is switched off is reduce through the diode.

-Prevents potential damage to the transistor by ensuring the back EMF does not pass through the emitter and collector terminals.
+Protects the transistor from possible harm by making sure the back EMF does not flow through the emitter and collector terminals.

 Conclusion: